Java programmer expert

 // => true

-The example demonstrates comparing 2 different instances of the String type with the same text.
+The example shows how to compare 2 different instances of the String type with the same text.
 The result of the equals() call returns the boolean value true.
 If we had a copied reference to the same object in the previous example, the result of comparing the values of the same object would also be true.

 Example: